-We use ICT effectively to enhance the learning of Mathematics in class, through the use of Interactive Whiteboards with links to the internet, together with a selection of CD-Roms, DVDs and compatible mathematical resources.
+We use ICT effectively to enhance the learning of Mathematics in class, through the use of Interactive Whiteboards with links to the internet, together with a range of websites and online resources.
 The children have the opportunities to use the laptops/iPads in maths lessons.
-There are a range of websites used to consolidate the children's learning, such as MyMaths.
-We also offer the children the opportunity to use the digital camera to record and use photographic images.
+There are a range of websites used to consolidate the children's learning, such as MyMaths and White Rose.
+We also offer the children the opportunity to use iPads to record and use photographic images with their lessons.